GoogleCloudPlatform/community/tutorials/use-cloud-pubsub-cloud-storage-app-engine/index.md

             image.resize(width=180, height=200)
             return image.execute_transforms(output_encoding=images.JPEG)

-    This returns the thumbnail in a `string` format.
+    This returns the thumbnail image data in a `string` format.

 1. Call the `create_thumbnail` helper function in the `post` method of the `ReceiveMessage` class.